 12. At the settlement conference, I will discuss the needs of the children and each parent’s and stepparent’s ability and propensity to provide for those needs.
 I will be prepared to speak to more general issues of custody and give verbal recommendations about legal and physical custody.
 Hopefully, you will be able to agree to a settlement at this time, rather than proceed to trial.

-13. If settlement is not possible, I will be informed by your attorney, and will begin preparing a formal report, after receiving the deposit for the report ($2000).
+13. If settlement is not possible, I will be informed by your attorney, and will begin preparing a formal report, after receiving the retainer for the report ($3000).

 14. When the balance of the bill is paid, I will submit my report to each attorney, the judge, and when applicable, the guardian ad litem.

 CONSENT TO COURT-RELATED EVALUATION AND AUTHORIZATION FOR RELEASE OF INFORMATION (one for each subject of evaluation)